 The Group owns the Bardar asset since 2008, but Bardar's main focus was on sale of bulk, unbranded divines.
 In 2015, the Group adopted a shift in strategy with regard to Bardar, which was based on relaunching the Bardar brand as a sophisticated, high quality divin producer, focusing on the bottled, branded segment.
-Based on the results for 2019, the share of brandy sales of total Group's revenues from sales of finished goods accounted for 15%.
-Brandy segment is demonstrating strong dynamics, with 27% segment growth in 2019.
+Based on the results for 2020, the share of brandy sales of total Group's revenues from sales of finished goods accounted for 11%.
+Brandy segment demonstrated weak dynamics, with a -24% decrease in sales in 2020 as its main channels and markets being affected by pandemic.

-The Group's sparkling segment, launched in 2017, has proceeded with getting traction, doubling in value terms in 2019 vs 2017 and receiving unprecedented professional recognition, despite its very short history.
+The Group's sparkling segment, launched in 2017, has proceeded with getting traction, registering annually double-digit growth and receiving unprecedented professional recognition, despite its very short history.
+At the date of this report Cuvee de Purcari Rose Brut has been awarded with Gold medal at Concours Mondial de Bruxelles 2021 and Cuvee Alb Brut has been nominated as Best in Show Mundus Vini Spring Tasting 2021.